-Our award winning Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of the Right to Manage and any alternatives.
-They can assist you in determining whether you and your building qualify, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the claim itself.
+Our Leasehold Enfranchisement solicitors have the specialist knowledge, expertise, and experience to advise you in respect of the Right to Manage and any alternatives.
+They can assist you in determining whether you and your building qualify, guide you through the procedure and likely costs involved in more detail, and of course act for you in connection with the claim itself.

 To speak to one of our Leasehold Enfranchisement and Right to Manage solicitors, please get in touch today by calling 01483 887766, email firstname.lastname@example.org or start a live chat today.